MohamedSabith97/Functional-Doc_HRM/New_Format.md

         **2-Reject** - User reject and complete the Request.

-      **After the request get approved by the user, the request moved into Payment Request.**
+      **After the Request get approved by the user, the request moved into Payment Request.**

 - ### **Payment Requested**